kairuihuang/bcamart/README.md

 # Description
 A basic **point-of-sale system** tailored for use by BCA Mart project team members and volunteer cashiers, inspired by Shopkeep.
-Served as a high school senior capstone project.
+A high school senior capstone project.
+*As of June 2019, this app is no longer being developed and maintained.*

 ## Core features
 - Inventory management